 Collagen and Beauty Beverages

 The “beauty from within” trend has made collagen-infused beverages a fast-growing functional category.
-Vital Proteins (acquired by Nestle in 2021 for a reported $1 billion+) mainstreamed collagen supplementation, and ready-to-drink collagen waters and shots from brands like Dirty Lemon and Vital Proteins have followed.
+Vital Proteins (acquired by Nestlé in 2021 for a reported $1 billion+) mainstreamed collagen supplementation, and ready-to-drink collagen waters and shots have followed.

 Available Everywhere: Functional Drinks That Have Won